-1. In a bowl, whisk flour, salt, baking soda
+1. In a bowl, whisk flour, salt, and baking soda

-3. Cover bowl with plastic wrap and put in fridge for a min of 2 hours.
+3. Cover bowl with plastic wrap and put in fridge for 2 hours.
 I usually leave it over night.
 This is optional, but it helps the dough relax and flavours meld together

 4. Preheat oven to 350.
 Line baking sheets with parchment paper.

 5. Place about 2tbsp of dough balls onto sheet.
 Bake for about 7 min, then rotate the sheets.
 Continue to bake for 6 min.

 6. Remove from oven when golden brown and let sit on pan for 5 min.
 Then transfer to a cooling rack and let cool completely.
 Store in airtight container for up to 4 days.